karimFin/cloud-native-k8s/README.md

 #Platform

-Production-ready, cloud-native application.
+ cloud-native application.
 Deployed on Kubernetes with CI/CD and OCI Terraform infrastructure.

 ## Highlights